appwrite/appwrite/docs/references/auth/login.md

-Allow the user to login into his account by providing a valid email and password combination.
+Allow the user to login into their account by providing a valid email and password combination.
 Use the success and failure arguments to provide a redirect URL\'s back to your app when login is completed.

 Please notice that in order to avoid a [Redirect Attacks](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md) the only valid redirect URL's are the once from domains you have set when added your platforms in the console interface.